Zora Neale Hurston: Public obscurity

 Hurston's work slid into obscurity for decades, for both cultural and political reasons.
-The use of African-American dialect, as featured in Hurston's novels, became less popular.
+The use of Black American dialect, as featured in Hurston's novels, became less popular.
 Younger writers felt that it was demeaning to use such dialect, given the racially charged history of dialect fiction in American literature.
 Also, Hurston had made stylistic choices in dialogue influenced by her academic studies.
 Thinking like a folklorist, Hurston strove to represent speech patterns of the period, which she had documented through ethnographic research.

-Several of Hurston's literary contemporaries criticized her use of dialect, saying that it was a caricature of African-American culture and was rooted in a post-Civil War, white racist tradition.
+Several of Hurston's literary contemporaries criticized her use of dialect, saying that it was a caricature of Black American culture and was rooted in a post-Civil War, white racist tradition.
 These writers, associated with the Harlem Renaissance, criticized Hurston's later work as not advancing the movement.
 Richard Wright, in his review of Their Eyes Were Watching God, said:

 The sensory sweep of her novel carries no theme, no message, no thought.
 In the main, her novel is not addressed to the Negro, but to a white audience whose chauvinistic tastes she knows how to satisfy.
 She exploits that phase of Negro life which is "quaint," the phase which evokes a piteous smile on the lips of the "superior" race.

 But since the late 20th century, there has been a revival of interest in Hurston.
 Critics have since praised her skillful use of idiomatic speech.
+Alice Walker published "In Search of Zora Neale Hurston" in the March 1975 issue of Ms. magazine, reviving interest in Hurston's work.

-During the 1930s and 1940s, when her work was published, the pre-eminent African-American author was Richard Wright, a former Communist.
+During the 1930s and 1940s, when her work was published, the pre-eminent Black American author was Richard Wright, a former Communist.
 Unlike Hurston, Wright wrote in explicitly political terms.
-He had become disenchanted with Communism, but he used the struggle of African Americans for respect and economic advancement as both the setting and the motivation for his work.
+He had become disenchanted with Communism, but he used the struggle of Black Americans for respect and economic advancement as both the setting and the motivation for his work.
 Other popular African-American authors of the time, such as Ralph Ellison, dealt with the same concerns as Wright albeit in ways more influenced by Modernism.

 Hurston, who at times evinced conservative attitudes, was on the other side of the disputes over the promise of leftist politics for African Americans.
-In 1951, for example, Hurston argued that New Deal economic support had created a harmful dependency by African Americans on the government and that this dependency ceded too much power to politicians.
+In 1951, for example, Hurston argued that New Deal economic support had created a harmful dependency by Black Americans on the government and that this dependency ceded too much power to politicians.

 Despite increasing difficulties, Hurston maintained her independence and a determined optimism.
 She wrote in a 1957 letter:

 But ...
 I have made phenomenal growth as a creative artist. ...
 I am not materialistic ...
 If I do happen to die without money, somebody will bury me, though I do not wish it to be that way.